SANJAY-P-M/handleLoginExpress/readme.md

-# Encountered a bug in this phrase
+# JWT-Based Authentication

-   The current application experiences a problem where the authentication state is shared among all clients.
-When one client logs in or out, it inadvertently affects the authentication status of other clients.
-This issue may lead to unexpected behavior and is an area for improvement in the application's design.
+In the current application, there is a known issue where the authentication state is shared among all clients, causing unexpected behavior.
+To address this issue, we have implemented a JSON Web Token (JWT) based authentication system.

 # Task 5: Creating a Login Form with Express.js